Blog Post

 But it’s so worth it!

-Make sure you have the most basic SEO factors in place by watching my simple website checklist video
+Make sure you have the most basic SEO factors in place by watching our simple website checklist video

 Here’s a quick sweep through those factors.